AditBiramne/News-Synthesizer/README.md

 ## ❓ PROBLEM STATEMENT

 In an age where **misinformation and fake news flood the internet** every single minute, it's becoming incredibly difficult to distinguish between truth and manipulation.
 People no longer know what to trust... 🧠💣

+A recent example that sparked our motivation was the **Operation Sindoor** coverage.
+🪖 While monitoring the internet during this event, we noticed **a surge in fake news, clickbait articles, and politically twisted narratives** — especially across social media and unverified blogs.

 ✅ **The only consistently reliable news?** – Traditional, editorially-reviewed **physical newspapers**.